Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 It means that there is an instability of the hip which results in changes in anatomical structures as the child grows.
 The structures that undergo dysplastic changes are the acetabulum and the proximal femur, as well as the labrum, capsule, and other soft tissue.

-Earlier this condition was called congenital dislocation of hip.
+Earlier this condition was called congenital dislocation of the hip.
 Though this term is not all-encompassing, it is still called congenital dislocation of the hip among many clinicians across the world.

 DDH involves abnormal growth of the hip.